Welcome to our grammar lesson about the Spanish verb gustar.

-We add the first block only if we want to put special emphasis on the person:
+We add Block 1 only if we want to put special emphasis on the person:

 A mí me gusta el kétchup.

 For example, in the following conversation, after mentioning the verb “gustar” once, the 2 people continue the conversation using only Blocks 1:

 Ketchup is pleasing to me, and to you?